SiaFoundation/siad/types/typesutil/README.md

 ##### Exports

- - `MinimizeTransactionSet` is an independent function which returns a transaciton set that contains all transactions of its first input plus any required dependencies from its second input.
+ - `MinimizeTransactionSet` is an independent function which returns a transaction set that contains all transactions of its first input plus any required dependencies from its second input.

 ### Transaction Graph